Willard Metcalf

 The Allyns

-Captain Lyman Allyn (1797–1874), the museum’s namesake, spent his early career at sea, pursuing whales out of the port of New London as a sailor and then a captain.
+Captain Lyman Allyn (1797–1874), the Museum’s namesake, spent his early career at sea, pursuing whales out of the port of New London as a sailor and then a captain.
 By the time this portrait was painted, he had become an agent managing a fleet of ships, with investments in other areas as well.
-The artist who painted this portrait, Nahum Ball Onthank, was originally from New London.
-Largely self-taught, he found success as a portraitist and moved his studio to Boston.

 Thomas Cole

-The next Digital Docent video in our series features a painting that greets you as you enter our American Perspectives Gallery.
+This video in our series features a painting that greets you as you enter our American Perspectives Gallery.
 Some of you may know it well.
-Take a listen as Curator Tanya Pohrt discusses Thomas Cole’s, Mount Etna from Taormina, Sicily.
+Curator Tanya Pohrt discusses Thomas Cole’s, Mount Etna from Taormina, Sicily.

 Thomas Cole was one of the first American artists to focus on landscape, initiating a groundswell of interest in the genre among painters and patrons.
 The founder of the so-called Hudson River School, Cole utilized landscape to express lofty themes previously associated only with history painting.